-Contact the City's Utilities Department at 305-809-3760.
+Contact the City's Utilities Department at 305-809-3966.

-If this is Sanitary sewer concern (the sewer servicing your house) contact Jacobs at 305-292-5100.
+If this is a Sanitary sewer concern (the sewer servicing your house), contact Jacobs at 305-292-5100.

 Show All Answers

-The assessment fee goes to maintenance and operation of the City's storm drainage system to prevent storm sewer overflow into Florida waters.
+The assessment fee goes to the maintenance and operation of the City's storm drainage system to prevent storm sewer overflow into Florida waters.

 Pollution is carried in rainwater.
-When it rains all the rainwater that is not absorbed into the ground (or evaporated) carries any contaminants that may be distributed on lawns, streets, roofs, and parking lots and straight to the waters surrounding the island either directly over the beaches or street ends or through pipes or wells.
-Pollution reduction and treatment is needed to reduce the amount of contamination flowing into the nearshore waters in which we swim and fish.
+When it rains, all the rainwater that is not absorbed into the ground (or evaporated) carries any contaminants that may be distributed on lawns, streets, roofs, and parking lots and straight to the waters surrounding the island either directly over the beaches or street ends or through pipes or wells.
+Pollution reduction and treatment are needed to reduce the amount of contamination flowing into the nearshore waters in which we swim and fish.

 The City immediately took action to implement the elements outlined in the plan.
-Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to further develop systems and educational elements that will improve our Outstanding Florida Waters.
+Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to develop further systems and educational elements that will improve our Outstanding Florida Waters.
 Highlights of the program are:

 A Stormwater Utility is a service unit within the City government which generates revenues through fees.
-The stormwater utility is responsible for funding the planning, operation, construction and maintenance of stormwater systems.
+The stormwater utility is responsible for funding the planning, operation, construction, and maintenance of stormwater systems.
 The utility generates its revenue through user fees.
 The fee is based on the amount of stormwater a particular parcel passes to the stormwater system (which starts at the sidewalk or property line.)
 The more runoff a parcel contributes (for non-residential units), the greater the fee.

 Equivalent stormwater unit (ESU) means the average impervious area of residentially developed property per dwelling unit located within the city and established by city commission resolution.
 An impervious surface is a surface that will not allow water to pass through to the soil.
-Rooftops, driveways, parking lots, and pools are typical examples of impervious surfaces.
+Rooftops, driveways, parking lots, and pools are typical impervious surfaces.
 ESUs were developed by field verification of open space and impervious surfaces on an average home lot.
 The service fee, which is not a tax, is billed monthly with the other city utilities.

 A single-family parcel fee is based on the number of ESUs that exist.
 The utility costs were distributed equally to the parcels.
 Commercial units are based on how many ESUs are on the property.